Answers to your commonly asked questions

 Learn more about the Affordable Care Act at HealthCare.gov.

-According to the Affordable Care Act of 2010, you are entitled to enroll in an Individual and Family Plan as long as you are living in the U.S. lawfully and are not incarcerated or covered by Medicare.
+According to the Affordable Care Act of 2010, you are entitled to enroll in an Individual and Family Plan if you are living in the U.S. lawfully, are not incarcerated, and aren’t covered by another plan like a plan through your employer or a government program.
+Learn more about eligibility and when you can enroll.

 All plans offered to people who purchase an Individual and Family plan must include the 10 Essential Health Benefits (EHBs) listed below: